joaomede/mcp-hub/README.md

 > **Note**: This project is adapted from [mcpo](https://github.com/open-webui/mcpo) with a focus on **pure stdio MCP aggregation** rather than mixed transport support, providing a clean gateway solution for stdio MCP server management only.

+## ✅ Compatibility Highlights

+- MCP stdio servers (official memory, filesystem, time, git, and compatible Python/Node servers)
+- HTTP MCP clients that speak JSON-RPC to the hub’s `/mcp` endpoints
+- n8n MCP Client pattern: the hub supports an HTTP session model that expects `initialize` before `tools/list` and `tools/call` for the same session
+  - Provide a session via `x-session-id` header or `?sessionId=` query param
+  - If omitted, the hub generates a new session and returns it in the `initialize` response
+  - `tools/list` and `tools/call` return JSON-RPC–shaped errors until `initialize` is performed for that session

 ## 🤔 Why Use MCP Hub?

 Managing multiple MCP servers individually is complex: